Teaching materials ages 9-12

 Main curriculum about refugees, asylum and migration

 This main curriculum for children aged 9 -12 focuses on building socio-emotional skills and facilitating peer relationships, celebrating diversity, understanding new arrivals in the classroom and creating a peaceful environment in the classroom.
+Activities take 10-20 minutes.

 Integrating teaching about refugees, asylum and migration in your class activities

-Activity guide for 9 – 12 year olds
+School activity guide for 9 – 12-year-olds

 Malak and Takwa's story